justinmiller33/CampaignFinances/README.md

 - mass_house_full_update.xlsx/mass_senate_full.xlsx: All **house contendees** and **senate contendees** donations on 2016/18 Cycle.

+- houseCandidatesUpdated.xlsx: Metadata on the campaign status and demographics of a candidate and their district for the 2016/2018 Cycle.

 ### Code and Created Files:
 **1. District Locating: Testing ratios of In District and Out of District Donations using Shapefile Data**
 - legFinder.py: Address Extraction and Normalization, Geolocation, District Identification from SENATE2012_POLY.shp